Bakry13/PlaywrightFramework/README.md

 * Do not write any functions if you will not use it

-* For every api we create tests in spec file and general used bodies, headers and params under pages directory
+* For every api we create tests in spec file and general used bodies, headers and params under endpoints directory

 * For using BDD approach, every feature should has 3 files (feature file - steps - page)